Christopher Tan

 Civil Procedure 6 cases

-Christopher Tan has decided 6 Civil Procedure cases between January 2025 to January 2026.
+Christopher Tan has decided 6 Civil Procedure cases between December 2023 and January 2026.

-Christopher Tan has decided 6 Criminal Procedure and Sentencing cases between July 2025 to March 2026.
+Christopher Tan has decided 6 Criminal Law cases between January 2026 and June 2026.

 How many cases has Christopher Tan decided?